anan44/it-starts-with-clojure/materials/2-little-bit-of-repl/2-using-repl.md

 Keyboard shortcuts can easily be accessed via command pallet.
 Just open the pallet and search for the work shortcut.

+### WARNING for Vim mode users

+In case you are using Vim mode in VSC, you need to remap Calva's "Clear all inline display evaluations" shortcut, which is set to ESC by default.

+If you are not using Vim mode in VSC, you don't have to worry about this.

 ## REPL in Cursive

 TODO - Write instructions for using REPL in Cursive